hideya/test-chatly-ai/docs/DEPLOYMENT.md

    - Click "Create Repl"
    - Choose "Import from GitHub"
    - Paste the repository URL
+   - Click "Create Repl"
+   - When creating the Repl, ignore the changes to `.replit` file suggested in "Configure your Repl".
+     If any changes are made, revert them, otherwise the deployment may fail.

 2. **Configure Environment**
    - In your Repl's "Secrets" tab, add: